 Examples are in Nemeth.
 The code switch indicators are omitted from the simbraille.

-- 14.8.2 Special Case-Upper Limit and Lower Limit.
-The symbols below denote "upper limit" or "lower limit".
-The horizontal bar directly over or under "lim" or 'limit" is not treated as a modifier.
+14.8.2 Special Case-Upper Limit and Lower Limit.
+The symbols in the box below denote "upper limit" or "lower limit".
+The horizontal bar directly over or under "lim" or "limit" is not treated as a modifier.